Wisdom Tooth Removal

 • Presence of pus

-• Sore throat and difficulty swallowing
+• Sore throat or trouble swallowing

-• Cuts along the inner cheek
+• Cuts or ulcers along the inner cheek

-What if I'm not in pain?
+What If I’m Not in Pain?

 Wisdom Tooth Removal – Treatment Process